opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: void minMaxIdx(InputArray src, double* minVal, double* maxVal, int* minIdx=0, int* maxIdx=0, InputArray mask=noArray())

-    :param src: Source single-channel array.
+    :param src: input single-channel array.

-    :param minVal: Pointer to the returned minimum value.  ``NULL`` is used if not required.
+    :param minVal: pointer to the returned minimum value; ``NULL`` is used if not required.

-    :param maxVal: Pointer to the returned maximum value.  ``NULL`` is used if not required.
+    :param maxVal: pointer to the returned maximum value; ``NULL`` is used if not required.

-    :param minIdx: Pointer to the returned minimum location (in nD case). ``NULL`` is used if not required.
-Otherwise, it must point to an array of  ``src.dims``  elements.
-The coordinates of the minimum element in each dimension are stored there sequentially.
+    :param minIdx: pointer to the returned minimum location (in nD case); ``NULL`` is used if not required; Otherwise, it must point to an array of ``src.dims`` elements, the coordinates of the minimum element in each dimension are stored there sequentially.

         .. note::

             When ``minIdx`` is not NULL, it must have at least 2 elements (as well as ``maxIdx``), even if ``src`` is a single-row or single-column matrix.
 In OpenCV (following MATLAB) each array has at least 2 dimensions, i.e. single-column matrix is ``Mx1`` matrix (and therefore ``minIdx``/``maxIdx`` will be ``(i1,0)``/``(i2,0)``) and single-row matrix is ``1xN`` matrix (and therefore ``minIdx``/``maxIdx`` will be ``(0,j1)``/``(0,j2)``).

-    :param maxIdx: Pointer to the returned maximum location (in nD case).  ``NULL`` is used if not required.
+    :param maxIdx: pointer to the returned maximum location (in nD case). ``NULL`` is used if not required.

     The function ``minMaxIdx`` finds the minimum and maximum element values and their positions.
 The extremums are searched across the whole array or, if ``mask`` is not an empty array, in the specified array region.